The Best Places to Live in Your 20s, Based on Your Priorities

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 You have a lot to look forward to in your 20s, and one of the most exciting prospects for young people is figuring out where they’re going to live.
 After you’ve ventured beyond your parent’s house or college dorm, you have to make an enormous decision.
-Where are the best places to live in your 20s?
+Where are the best places for young adults to live?

 Of course, making that decision can feel difficult when you don’t have any specific plans.
 If you’ve found yourself at a crossroads, it’s best to think through your priorities and consider what’s truly important to your future.
 With that in mind, we’ve compiled a list of some great places for young people to live — based on your priorities.